not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 * Reading the current voltage from an [output](#output) port
 * Using a [rand](#rand)om voltage generator

+Since `voltage` values are usually expected to be between -10V and 10V, the constant `voltage` value will by default be limited to this range.
+In some scenarios (e.g. when specifying *segment* lengths in variable-length [duration](#duration)s), there may be a need to specify a constant value outside this range.
+The range check on a `voltage` value can be disabled by setting the `no-limit` property of a value to `true`.

 When the `note` property is used, it must be a 2 or 3 character string, where the first character specifies the note name (A-G), the second specifies the octave (0-9) and the third (optional) character can either use `+` to indicate a sharp, or `-` to indicate a flat.
 E.g: `C4+` will result in the 1V/Oct value of a middle C#, while a `A3-` will result in an A flat below middle C.

 If a `variable` property is used and no variable with a matching name was previously set using a [set-variable](#set-variable) *action, 0V will be used instead.

 Additional mathematical operations are possible on a value using the `calc` property.
 This allows simple [calc](#calc)ulations to be performed by either adding, subtracting, dividing or multiplying this value with another value.
 The `calc` property expects a list of [calc](#calc) objects.
 Even if only one calculation is to be performed, it should still be supplied as a list (with one element).
 The calculations will then be executed in the order that they appear in the list.
 While voltage values are usually expected to fall into the -10V to 10V range in VCV Rack, calculations will not enforce this limit, and the result of the calculation can fall outside of that range.

 Using the `quantize` property, a value can optionally be set to quantize to the nearest 1V/Oct note value.
 If enabled, quantization of the voltage value will be done **after** the *calc* operations have been applied to the voltage value.
+If more control is needed over the quantization , such as quantizing to a specific scale or a set of custom voltages, a [calc](#calc) with a `quantize` operation should be used instead.

 Exactly one of the `voltage`, `note`, `variable`, `input`, `output` or `rand` properties must be specified for a value.